AniketPotdar-AP/React_Apexcharts/README.md

 # Apexcharts with API integration

-My project utilizes ApexCharts, a powerful React charting library, to create dynamic and visually appealing charts that interact with an API.
-By integrating ApexCharts with an API, I was able to fetch real-time data and visualize it in line charts.
+This project utilizes ApexCharts, a powerful React charting library, to create dynamic and visually appealing charts that interact with an API.
+By integrating ApexCharts with an API, I was able to fetch real-time data and visualize it in a line chart.
 This enables users to gain insights and make informed decisions based on the data presented clearly and intuitively.

 ## Demo